 Press the button Apply, And in the lower panel the object counter is displayed in descending order, while entering them into the project.

 Until now, Geopak understands that all such objects are a mesh of interconnected objects.

 4. Export to TIN

-Now what we need is that the created objects can be exported as digital model (TIN), for this we do:
+Now what we require is that the created objects can be exported as a digital model (TIN), for this we do:

 Export Model / Object

-And in the panel we choose that what we will export will be only the object, and the type; it can be a binary file or Land XML.
+And in the panel we choose that what we will export will be only the object, and the type; it can be a binary or Land XML file.
 We choose type TIN File.

 We also define the file name and it is possible to set a vertical offset.
 As we will send all the objects we do not choose a Boundary.

 And there you have it, it is a matter of choosing how you want to see the TIN; With curves of level, each quantum, view or in vector, that we will see in another post.